June 22, 2016

 detail: the mill (2008)

 Compared with other art environments with a much more exuberant lay out, Cathelain's garden indeed has a simple design.
-However the obvious affection Cathelain shows in creating his sculptures gives the site an engaging look.
+However the obvious affection Cathelain shows in creating his sculptures gave the site an engaging look.

 A replica of a mine gallery